Building a Better Future: How to Budget Money, Pay Off Debt, Build Credit, and Break the Low-Income Cycle

 How to Budget Money on Low Income

+With this information, you can start to plan.
 The goal is to ensure that the cash you bring in covers your expenses.
 A part of breaking the poverty cycle is to avoid emptying the bank account each month.

 Next, list all of your fixed and variable expenses each month.
 Below, we break down some examples of fixed and variable expenses.